RakhithJK/twbs-bootlint-wiki/Home.md

 * [[E052]](`.pull-right` and `.pull-left` classes, and manual `style` attributes with `float: left` or `float: right` are not allowed on `.row` elements)

-## Lint Problem ID Index for v.1.x
+## Lint Problem ID Index for v.1.x (Bootlint for Bootstrap v4 and newer)

 ### Warnings